How to Respond to an Active Shooter

 Police officers responding to an active shooter may be wearing regular uniforms or special tactical gear, but they will clearly be identified as law enforcement officers.

 - Responding officers will point firearms at you while seeking the threat.
 This is a normal part of their training and response.
 Avoid any sudden movements and obey all officer commands.
-Keep your visible to officers at all times.
+Keep your hands visible to officers at all times.

 - Responding officers are trained to proceed immediately to the area where shooting is taking place to neutralize the threat.
 If you are injured, they will not stop to assist you.